-Usage of timber frame trusses is highly dependent on the houses (or structures) square footage, roof lines (both pitch and context of other rooflines) overall spans, design preferences and structural requirements.
-Each truss style can be modified heavily, but these classifications will fit most timber trusses in the post and beam world.
+Usage of post and beam trusses is highly dependent on the house (or structure) square footage, roof lines (both pitch and context of other rooflines) overall spans, design preferences and structural requirements.
+Each heavy timber truss style can be modified heavily, but these classifications will fit most truss designs.

-Although it may seem difficult, it’s actually pretty easy to started on including gorgeous timber trusses in your project.
-The first step is to review potential truss styles and choose ones that catch your eye.
+Although it may seem difficult, it’s actually pretty easy to get started on including gorgeous exposed wood trusses in your project.
+The first step is to review potential truss beam styles and choose ones that catch your eye.